Music Integrated Studies / Teacher Education

 The Teacher Education Program

-The innovative curriculum includes a strong music performance emphasis; a solid foundation in music literature, theory, musicianship and keyboard harmony, conducting, and the liberal arts; undergraduate and graduate courses in psychology and education; and practica (practical experience) for a semester in three of the four undergraduate years and two student teaching opportunities in the spring semester of the master’s degree work.
+The innovative curriculum includes a strong music performance emphasis; a solid foundation in musicology/ethnomusicology, theory, musicianship and keyboard harmony, conducting, and the liberal arts; undergraduate and graduate courses in psychology and education; three practica; student teaching includes at least 15 weeks of teaching in field placements.
 Practica constitute a wide variety of experiences, including public school, private school, and Blair’s pre-collegiate programs such as Suzuki Strings, Blair Children’s Chorus, and Nashville Youth Symphony.

 The liberal arts core is adapted to fulfill state licensure requirements for professional educators.
 The music electives ordinarily associated with the musical arts curriculum are generally devoted to prerequisites for the M.Ed. degree and licensure.
-Although electives are limited, careful planning offers many possibilities for students (the first MA5 student did study abroad in the spring of 2013).
-Course offerings include Philosophical Foundations and Contemporary Issues in Music Teaching; Methods and Materials in Instrumental Music, Pre-K through 12; Introduction to Brass, Strings, Woodwinds, and Percussion; Methods and Materials in Vocal/General Music, Pre-K through 12; and Child and Adolescent Voices.
+Course offerings include Philosophical Foundations and contemporary issues in Music Teaching; Methods and Materials in Instrumental Music, Pre-K through 12; Introduction to Brass, Strings, Woodwinds, and Percussion; Methods and Materials in Vocal/General Music, Pre-K through 12; and Experiential Instruction in Music.

 The Blair building incorporates innovative developments in acoustical design and engineering.
 It contains teaching studios, classrooms, practice rooms, library, administrative offices, a large electronic piano lab, instrumental and choral rehearsal halls, the 272-seat Steve and Judy Turner Recital Hall, and the 609-seat Ingram Hall which includes full staging capability with orchestra pit, orchestra shell, full lighting/sound systems, and opera scene shop.

 The Anne Potter Wilson Music Library is a division of the Jean and Alexander Heard Library system.
-It is a central gathering place with plentiful spaces for study and contemplation, where researchers collaborate with the music library staff to discuss methods of accessing resources and information in the field of music.
-The current collections contain over 95,000 items, including scores, recordings, videos, books, journals and numerous online resources.
+It is a central gathering place with plentiful spaces for study and contemplation, where researchers and the music library staff collaborate on methods of accessing resources and information in the field of music.
+The current collections contain more than 110,000 books, scores, sound and video recordings, and subscriptions to journals and online music databases.

 Other Special Opportunities